 #2 – Design solutions that fit the frontline persona

 Frontline employees are eager to develop, but this enthusiasm comes with stipulations.
-According to the 2019 State of Frontline Training Report, they want a learning experience that is readily available when needed, easy to complete in the limited time they have available and personalized to focus only on topics that will help them do their jobs.
+They want a learning experience that is readily available when needed, easy to complete in the limited time they have available and personalized to focus only on topics that will help them do their jobs.
 If L&D hopes to stop chasing people down to complete their training, they must design solutions that fit their audience persona.

 Most companies don’t have $700 million to dedicate to employee reskilling.
 Therefore, rather than focus on content catalogs and program schedules, L&D must get targeted and apply their limited resources to address high-priority business challenges.
 In doing so, they must expand their toolkit beyond traditional courses and apply a wide range of right-fit tactics, including question-based learning, practice activities, on-demand resources and coaching.